-Timber flooring can strike just the right note in any style of home - it looks natural, warm and rustic in a country cottage and, in a contemporary setting, it can add texture and create an organic feel.
+Timber flooring can strike just the right note in any style of home.
+It looks natural, warm and rustic in a country cottage and, in a contemporary setting, it can add texture and create an organic feel.
 Moreover, in both modern and period homes, the various vinyl and laminated versions can be an excellent and practical choice.

 Wooden flooring is under constant technical development; the latest ranges have tough, long-lasting finishes and are straightforward to install.
 There's no need to worry about gaps between boards; the click-and-lock systems mean the task can be handled by an experienced DIY-er, although most suppliers will also offer an installation service.
 All types of wooden flooring can be laid over practically any sub-floor, including floorboards, concrete, old tiles or a boarded surface, as long as the surface is sound, dry and flat.

-Reclaimed timber flooring, however, is a slightly different proposition as it won't be neatly cut to size and it's also difficult to judge what it will look like once it's been finished.
+Reclaimed timber flooring, however, is a slightly different proposition, as it won't be neatly cut to size and it's also difficult to judge what it will look like once it's been finished.
 Take advice from the supplier on how much to buy and which finish to choose, and always ensure that you've bought enough - it will be tiresome to track down similar boards elsewhere.
 It's also worth experimenting with cleaning and/or finishes on a spare board before installation.

 As it is an integral part of the room and colour scheme, you should choose your timber floor at the start of the redecoration or refurbishment project.
 According to how light or dark the floor is, it can affect how paint and paper colours appear.
-Although some timber flooring, such as parquet, solid hardwood and reclaimed boards, can be darkened or lightened by sanding down and re-varnishing, it's not a job you are likely to want to do very often.
+Although some timber flooring - such as parquet, solid hardwood and reclaimed boards - can be darkened or lightened by sanding down and re-varnishing, it's not a job you are likely to want to do very often.

 TYPES OF TIMBER FLOORING

-A plywood or veneered base, built up with several layers of criss-crossed hard or softwood boards, and topped with a layer of the named timber.
+This consists of a plywood or veneered base, built up with several layers of criss-crossed hard or softwood boards, and topped with a layer of the named timber.
 The construction of this flooring gives it strength and stability, so it's a good alternative to solid-wood flooring.

-and are hardwearing and tough.
-Inexpensive DIY-store versions may look flat and lifeless, and the "wood" finish may flake or chip at the edges of the boards.
+Made by producing an image of wood on a layer of plastic, which is laminated to a board backing.
+Top-quality versions have convincing textured finishes, and are hardwearing and tough.
+Inexpensive DIY store versions may look flat and lifeless, and the "wood" finish may flake or chip at the edges of the boards.

 Vinyl flooring is widely available in timber patterns.
 Luxury sheet vinyl can be a good choice in the kitchen or bathroom, and is considerably cheaper than solid wood.
-Vinyl plank or block flooring feels harder underfoot but, as each floor is individually designed, it always needs to be professionally laid.
+Vinyl plank or block flooring feels harder underfoot, but, as each floor is individually designed, it always needs to be professionally laid.

-- Timber flooring can be noisy, especially in upstairs rooms; use rugs to deaden the sound of footsteps in busy areas, and always use the insulation suggested by the installers.
+- Timber flooring can be noisy, especially in upstairs rooms; use rugs to deaden the sound of footsteps in busy areas and always use the insulation suggested by the installers.

 - Reclaimed timber flooring is usually well-worn and is tough enough for most living areas, although you should avoid bathrooms and kitchens